Keerthana-DS-ghub/Keerthana-DS-ghub/README.md

 ## 📂 Featured Projects
 ### 🔸 [NLP Text Preprocessing (Python)](https://github.com/Keerthana-DS-ghub/Text_Preprocessing/blob/main/README.md)
- - End-to-end text preprocessing workflow: tokenization, normalization, noise removal, and word form standardization -Case normalization by converting text to lowercase -Removal of punctuation and both standard and customized stopwords to minimize irrelevant data -Application of Porter Stemmer and WordNet Lemmatizer for stemming and lemmatization, enhancing the semantic quality of text -Preparation of refined text data to boost the accuracy and effectiveness of subsequent NLP tasks such as classification, summarization, and topic modeling
+ - End-to-end text preprocessing workflow: tokenization, normalization, noise removal, and word form standardization
+ - Case normalization by converting text to lowercase
+ - Removal of punctuation and both standard and customized stopwords to minimize irrelevant data
+ - Application of Porter Stemmer and WordNet Lemmatizer for stemming and lemmatization, enhancing the semantic quality of text
+ - Preparation of refined text data to boost the accuracy and effectiveness of subsequent NLP tasks such as classification, summarization, and topic modeling
 ### 🔸 [Pandas: Hotel Booking Insights (Python)](https://github.com/Keerthana-DS-ghub/Analysing_Hotel_booking)
  - Data cleaning, merging, outlier removal (3-sigma rule)
  - EDA and visualization using Pandas & Matplotlib